acgetchell/mundus-atrox/src/journals/seventeenth.md

 Finally, she nods.

 They take her weapons and place magic shackles on her, but know better than to push it further.
-The huge spider-centaurs come forward and, as *Orky* watches, subdued, her companions are webbed to their broad backs.
+The huge Spider-centaurs come forward and, as *Orky* watches, subdued, her companions are webbed to their broad backs.

 * * *